pashford/zfswiki/wiki/Custom-Packages.md

 ## Get the Source Code

+### Released Tarball

+The released tarball contains the latest fully tested and released version of ZFS.
+This is the preferred source code location for use in production systems.
 If you want to use the official released tarballs, then use the following commands to fetch and prepare the source.

 ```
 $ wget http://archive.zfsonlinux.org/downloads/zfsonlinux/spl/spl-x.y.z.tar.gz